 When we talk about our “immune system” we are describing a wonderfully complex network of organs, cells and molecules that protect us from infection and disease.
 When your immune system is working as it should, it recognizes abnormal cells, harmful […]

 As a kidney cancer patient, you should be aware that the side effects of immuno-oncology treatments might be very different from side effects that you have experienced before on any prior therapies.
 For this reason, it’s important to understand a […]

 In people with advanced kidney cancer, where the cancer has spread to distant organs, the cancer is usually not completely curable.
-The goal of treatment is therefore to make life as long and as normal as possible.
-Combinations of different […]
+The goal of treatment is therefore to control the growth of the cancer and reduce its impact on your […]

 Anti-cancer medications (medication to treat the cancer) aim to reduce symptoms and prolong life.
 They might kill cancer cells, stop or slow down tumour growth, or shrink tumours.
 Chemotherapy is not used in kidney cancer.
 Most anti-cancer medications for metastatic RCC […]